CrimsonKindness/ck-website/content/about/index.md

 [Twitter](http://twitter.com/CrimsonKindness) pages.
 You can check out what we currently have planned on our What We Do page.
 We can’t wait to see you at our next event!

 #### See It in Action:

 <iframe width="560" height="315"
     src="https://www.youtube.com/embed/1LqsLPP_FYI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>
 </iframe>

 ---

+## Read Our Blog!

+Our blog is where we share YOUR Random Acts of Kindness.
+Click [here](https://crimsonkindness850807151.wordpress.com/) to read all about the kindness going on at the University of Alabama!

+---